 And we believe your course of study should mirror that individuality.
-At A&D your path can be as unique as you are, evolving and changing as you do.
+At Stamps, your path can be as unique as you are, evolving and changing as you do.
 So whether you choose to focus on a single area of study or roam across media, you'll never be asked to limit yourself to one major.

 During the first two years, foundation courses train you in conceptual thinking and making, moving you out of your comfort zone and expanding your creative vision.
 The second two years are yours to define based on your interests.

 You'll have access to some of the best facilities and faculty in the country, plus the resources of a major research university.

 An international study requirement offers context and perspective.